snotskie/ttrpg/md/endeavored.md

       </tr>
       <tr>
         <th scope="row">Non-violent</th>
         <td><code>Head/Hand/Heart</code> Use your Action Die to non-violently Attack the Eye's defenses.
 On a success, steal <b>X</b> temporary Blessings of your choice from it.
-It then gains a number of new temporary Blessings equal to the amount it lost.</td>
+It then gains a number of new temporary Blessings equal to the amount it lost, without bumping.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Move</th>